 To set the custom scaling in Windows 10 you can do the following,

-Press the Windows + R shortcut key and then enter the following command in the Run dialog.
+Press the Windows + R shortcut key and then type the following command in the Run dialog.

 In Windows 10, this command would open the following page.
 Look for Custom Scaling and enter 120 in the text box and click on the Apply button.
 Windows may require you to Sign out and login again for this setting change to take effect.

 Click on the Sign out now button to sign out and then login again to enable Custom Scaling.

 On enabling Custom Scaling, Windows would mess up the layout of your desktop icons.
 You will have to Rearrange them just once, but after that the desktop icon layout would not change randomly when you connect any external display.

 Set Custom Scaling in Windows 11

 Press the Windows + R shortcut Key and then type the following command in the run dialog.

 This will open the System > Display window in the Settings app.
 In this window, click on Scale under ‘Scale & Layout’.